anuragpatil94/AllAboutAngular/README.md

   box-shadow: 0 0 1em 0 red;
 }
 ```

+> We can also add HTML Validators using ngNativeValidate in the particular Form element

 * we can also use the NgForm in the HTML to perform different boolean tasks.
 For Example: